Sun-Wed, 5pm-1am; Thu, 4pm-2am; Fri-Sat, 4pm-4am

 American Express, MasterCard, Visa

 Like some hallowed center of higher learning, amber-lit Brandy Library is a labor of love.
-While cocktail waitresses neatly climb ladders to fetch the namesake bottles that line the space’s vertical shelves, you can sink into a buttery tobacco leather chair, Alistair Cooke–style, or cozy up with a date on a banquette in the bar, occupied by both fashionable locals and fellows with loosened ties.
-The book everyone is here to check out is the fat bound menu showcasing refined Cognacs (as well as a 1914 brandy that runs $230 for a snifter), rustic Calvados, and just about anything else you could think of, including more than 45 classic and 10 house cocktails.
-Although they arrive in splendid Nick and Nora–worthy glassware (think small martini or wide-mouth champagne glasses), the cocktails still need tinkering.
+While spirit sommeliers neatly climb ladders to fetch the namesake bottles that line the space’s vertical shelves, you can sink into a buttery tobacco leather chair, Alistair Cooke–style, or cozy up with a date on a banquette in the bar, occupied by both fashionable locals and fellows with loosened ties.
+The book everyone is here to check out is the fat bound menu showcasing refined Cognacs (as well as a 1914 brandy that runs $230 for a snifter), rustic Calvados, and just about anything else you could think of, including more than 75 classic and house cocktails.
+They arrive in splendid Nick and Nora–worthy glassware (think small martini or wide-mouth champagne glasses).
 Still, like any great, but flawed novel, there is much to love here.

 Picnics with a view, roller-skating nostalgia, and a party for gay headbangers.